.png)

 CONSTANT FOLLOWER

-WHAT NOW: BUILDING AN AUDIENCE WITHOUT TRADITIONAL GATEKEEPERS.
+WHAT NOW: BUILDING AN AUDIENCE WITHOUT TRADITIONAL GATEKEEPERS (Stephen Mcall & Tom Macpherson)

 When radio support and other trusted discovery platforms are reduced, what practical routes still work for emerging artists to be heard, and how do you build momentum without burning out?